-Upcoming Transport Canada Civil Aviation Safety Seminars
+Upcoming Transport Canada Civil Aviation Safety Seminars in Ontario

 These seminars are free.

 2015 Safety Seminar – Reducing Flight Operations Risk

 Transport Canada Civil Aviation Safety Inspectors will provide a scenario-based safety presentation covering a variety of normal, abnormal and emergency decision-making scenarios geared towards reducing flight operations risk.
 This interactive presentation will sharpen your decision-making skills and increase your awareness of flight risks.
 This seminar will be offered at the following date and times:

 - Wednesday March 4, 2015 – Admiral Inn, 1754 Hwy 7, RR2, Lindsay, ON, K9V 4R2.
 The free seminar will run from 7:00 p.m. to 9:30 p.m.

 - Monday April 13, 2015 –Clearwater Arena, 1400 Wellington Street, Sarnia, ON N7S 5R5.
 The seminar will run from 7:00 p.m. to 9:30 p.m.

 - Saturday April 18, 2015 – National Air Force Museum of Canada, 220 RCAF Road, 8 Wing/CFB, Trenton, ON K0K 3W0.
 The seminar will run from 10:00 a.m. to 12:00 p.m.

 - Sunday April 26, 2015 – Hanover “Annual Rust Remover”, Hanover Saugeen Municipal Airport (CYHS).
 The seminar will run from 10:30 a.m. to 12:30 p.m.